We offer advice to anyone living with, or affected by, private sector housing issues, including:

 The Tenement Management Scheme

-Information on private renting, including rights and responsibilities, can be found on the Renting Scotland website.
+Information on private renting, including rights and responsibilities, can be found on the Shelter Scotland Housing Advice website.

-More information on how the Private Sector Housing Team can help is in our leaflet: Private Sector Advice - Support for all Housing Matters (PDF, 1.2mb).
+More information on how the Private Sector Housing Team can help is in our leaflet: Private Sector Advice - Support for all Housing Matters (PDF, 1.3mb).

 Under One Roof provides impartial advice on repairs and maintenance for flat owners in Scotland.